AGMAndirko/CLAP/to_do.md

 	- [X] Also, add lenght/excess to 5 (7?) files plot
 - [X] Reproduce "<" ExPecto plots
 	- [X] Use the same kind of plot for GO genes
-- [ ] Check out Hallmark GProfiler2 genes
+- [X] Check out Hallmark GProfiler2 genes
+	+ **AA:** These come by categories.
+I tested the following (all returned "No results to show"):
+		1. WNT b-catenin
+		2. Mitotic splindle
+		3. Notch signalling.
+		4. TGF-b signalling
 - [ ] Come up with a way to redo graphs a la Reich
 - [ ] Add all the current observations